facil-io/cstl/fio-stl/006 atol.md

 Returns the number of digits of the **signed** number when using base 10.
 The result includes the possible sign (`-`) digit.

+This function can be used before allocating memory in order to predict the amount of memory required by a String representation of the number.

 #### `fio_digits10u`

 ```c